django-hurricane/django-hurricane.github.io/basic-app.md

 ### Built-in Kubernetes probes and custom check handler

-A big advantage of Django Hurricane is, that you don't need to write a lot of boilerplate code, i.e. probe handlers for Kubernetes probes, hurricane takes care of it.
+A big advantage of Django Hurricane is, that you don't need to write a lot of boilerplate code, i.e. probe handlers for Kubernetes probes, Hurricane takes care of it.

 You can also create your own check handler.